 To design and synthesize new anticancer Pt drugs, the structure and bioactivity relationship is investigated with the change of ligands and also metal center.
 The presence of monodentate or bidentate ligands containing symmetric and asymmetric donates, and non-leaving groups, including aliphatic or aromatic compounds can affect the biological activity of these related metallodrugs.
 In this study, some Pt (II)/Pt (IV) complexes have been prepared where ligand can be NH3, N^N donor like 2,2′-bipyridine, 1,10′-phenanthroline, or R, R diamine-cyclohexane, and also O^O oxalate derivatives, asymmetric N^O amino acid derivatives, and then characterized.
 The stability, water solubility, and lipophilicity of these complexes were evaluated and compared with clinical Pt drugs such as cisplatin, carboplatin, and oxaliplatin.
 The in- vitro anticancer activities of these compounds were examined against several cancerous cell lines.
 Data show that due to less steric effect, and the presence of a length aliphatic hydrocarbon chain in the complex structure, more toxicity on cancerous cell lines is expected.
 Regarding different solubility and lipophilicity behaviors, the accumulation of complexes and clinical Pt drugs in each cancerous cell was investigated.
 According to data, using bulky ligands leads to lipophilicity modification and less cytotoxic activity, while aromatic groups cause more anticancer ability.
 Chain and cyclic aliphatic bio-ligands may reduce the bio-efficacy of these compounds.
 Based on the all-mentioned conclusions, these candidates will be investigated selectively further in in-vivo studies and chemotherapy and cancer treatment.

 Keywords: Pt (II)/Pt (IV) complexes, Clinical Pt drugs, Cytotoxicity, Solubility, Lipophilicity

-*Corresponding author E-mail: eslami_moghadam@yahoo.com; eslami_moghadam@ccerci.ac.ir
+*E-mail address: eslami_moghadam@ccerci.ac.ir

-Chemistry and Chemical Engineering Research Center of Iran.
-Tehran, Iran.
+Chemistry and Chemical Engineering Research Center of Iran, Tehran, Iran